Mission Statements, Philosophy and Beliefs

 Beliefs About Health Systems Management

-The complexity of the United States health care industry results in the need for leadership that is focused on the needs of all citizens.
-This means that the people that are responsible for the creation, provision, and evaluation of health care understand that high quality health care must be made accessible, in an increasingly greater multi-cultural society, to all people regardless of their ability to pay.
+The complexity of the United States health care industry demands leadership that is focused on the needs of all citizens.
+Health care leaders are responsible for creating, providing and evaluating health care activities.
+Effective leaders understand the need for making high quality, accessible health care services available to an increasingly multi-cultural society and to all people regardless of ability to pay.
 Competent leaders in health care employ management and leadership theories to manage the financial, technological, and human resources required to assure high quality care to all.
 This discipline is grounded in values, spirituality, and ethics, and those employed in this discipline demonstrate the ability to adapt to an ever-changing health care environment.

 Beliefs About Health Systems Management Education

-It is the belief of the faculty of the SON that an education in Health Systems Management must be rooted in ethics, spirituality, and values, with a solid commitment to the health care needs of all people including underserved populations.
+The MNSON faculty believes an education in Health Systems Management must be rooted in ethics, spirituality, and values, with a solid commitment to the health care needs of all people including underserved populations.
 The curriculum is conceptually based on the framework of cost, quality, and access.
-The broad-based curriculum incorporates scholarly inquiry, business fundamentals, exploration of the policies and practices that contribute to, and can ameliorate, health care disparities, and service learning.
-The Chicago area provides students with a wide range of service and internship opportunities that will support the goals of developing the future leaders of health care whose leadership will be ethically and values-based in keeping with the Jesuit tradition.
+The broad-based curriculum incorporates experiential learning activities, scholarly inquiry, business fundamentals, and exploration of the policies and practices that contribute to and can ameliorate health care disparities.
+The Chicago area provides students with a wide range of service-learning and internship opportunities that support the development of ethical and values-based leadership skills in keeping with the Jesuit tradition

 Nursing Curricular Outcomes